shraddha-aangiras/Strava-wrapped/README.md

 This project uses Terraform to provision an AWS S3 bucket for static hosting, an API Gateway, and a Lambda function for the OAuth callback.

-1. **Deploy Infrastructure:** Navigate to `infra/`, run `terraform init` (if it's your first time), and then `terraform apply`.
+Deployments are automated using GitHub Actions.
+Pushing code to the `main` branch triggers a workflow that:
+1. Applies any infrastructure changes via Terraform.
-2. **Deploy Application:** Run `./scripts/deploy.sh` from the root directory.
-This script reads the Terraform outputs, builds the Vite frontend, injects the live AWS callback URL, and syncs the static files to S3.
+2. Builds the Vite frontend and injects the live AWS callback URL.
+3. Syncs the compiled static files to the S3 bucket.

+To enable the automated deployment pipeline, configure the following secrets in your GitHub repository:
+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`
+- `STRAVA_CLIENT_ID`
+- `STRAVA_CLIENT_SECRET`
+- `DOMAIN_NAME`

-*Made with ♥ using the Strava API.*
+*Made with love using the Strava API.*